‘Til irritation do us part

 Going the DIY route

-You can keep the involvement of lawyers to a minimum by going down the DIY route with a divorce.
-Intelligent Divorce is one firm that offers this sort of service.
-Here’s how it works: first, you follow the step-by-step guide on the website to get a full financial picture.
-At this point, you will then receive some advice from an experienced family law barrister to get an idea of what a ‘fair’ division of assets would be.
+You can keep the involvement of lawyers to a minimum by going down the DIY route with the divorce itself and coming to an agreement on your finances.
+Intelligent Divorce is an online service which helps you with both.
+Here’s how it works: first, you follow the step-by-step guide on the website to get a full picture of your circumstances and finances.
+You will then both receive impartial advice from an experienced family law barrister to get an idea of what a ‘fair’ division of assets would be.
 You can then use that information to come to an agreement on how to settle your assets.

 Picking the right solicitor